Library Fact Sheets

 375th Communications Group - The 375th Communications Group enables combat power for the 375th Air Mobility Wing in its global reach mission by providing command, control, communications and computer support to DoD, TRANSCOM, AMC, 18th Air Force, SDDC, AFNIC, three flying wings, 31 tenant units and direct support to the 618th Air and Space Operations Center's global mission.
 The group consists of two squadrons and a direct-reporting flight with more than 600 military and civilian personnel who help direct, control and enhance the command and control capabilities for Scott AFB.
 The two squadrons are 375th Communications Squadron and 375th Communications Support Squadron and the Plans and Resources Flight is the direct reporting flight.

-375th Staff Agencies - The wing staff agencies are the historian, protocol, public affairs, inspector general, command and control, judge advocate, safety, comptroller, equal opportunity, sexual assault prevention and response officer, and plans, programs, and readiness.
+375th Staff Agencies - The wing staff agencies are the historian, protocol, public affairs, inspector general, command post, legal office, safety, comptroller, equal opportunity, sexual assault prevention and response officer, the Inspector General, chapel, and the AFSO21 office.
 These agencies provide trusted counsel to the installation commander.

 The 375th Air Mobility Wing hosts some of the nation's most important organizations - including U.S. Transportation Command, Military Surface Deployment and Distribution Command, Air Mobility Command, 18th Air Force, the Air Force Network Integration Center, Defense Systems Information Agency, the Air Force Reserve's 932 Airlift Wing, and the Air National Guard's 126th Air Refueling Wing.